ibm-cloud-docs/Cloudant/offerings/bluemix.md

 #### `_all_docs`, view, and search queries

 Each block of 100 rows read from the index consumes 1 read operation.
-In addition, each document read from the database during execution of a query consumes 1 read unit.
+In addition, each document that is read from the database during execution of a query consumes 1 read unit.

 The number of rows read from the index is the same as the number of results